espSiyam/IEEE-CIS-Fraud-Detection/README.md

     <ul>
       <li>Correlation is measured related to Fraud to find out the best feature.</li>
       <li>Features with less correlation is dropped from the dataset.</li>
+      <li>Find out the best features from Kaggle public notebook and dropped the rest.</li>
     </ul>
   <li>Handling Class Imbalance:</li>
     <ul>